Bruce Trelawny Batchelor

 - I trekked in Nepal for 5 weeks in November-December 2014, spending most of my time in the Tsum Valley, a Himalayan Hidden Valley of Happiness.
 What a blessing to live with such wise and kind people.

 - My latest book was released in 2014: Dog Team to Dawson is available for purchase internationally through Amazon's websites, and at Mac's Fireweed Books in Whitehorse and Dawson.
 This book is the prequel to Nine Dog Winter.
 Reaction from readers has been very positive and sales have been strong, particularly in the Yukon.

 - I assisted Marsha in mounting a very successful month-long showing at Dales Gallery.
 Details.
 The opening was on April 7th, 2014, and was a merry, somewhat raucous event.

 - On April 26, 2014 we hosted UNVEILING THE MIDDLE EAST: An evening of Arabic poetry, music and stories presented by Syrian-Canadian Ghada Alatrash accompanied by pianist Ivana Ferraro.
 Opening act: poet and former peacekeeper Ed Brown launching his new book, "A Soldier's Fortune and Other Poems."
 Master of Ceremonies: Linda Rogers, award-winning poet, novelist, journalist.

-- I continue my work on the Board of Directors for Trelawny Consulting Group Ltd. (parent company to Agio Publishing House); 0969457 BC Ltd. (a video production company specializing in profiles of high-performance athletes); and CloseCommute Systems Inc.
+- I continue my work on the Board of Directors for Trelawny Consulting Group Ltd. (parent company to Agio Publishing House); 0969457 BC Ltd. (my son Dan's video production company specializing in profiles of high-performance athletes); and CloseCommute Systems Inc.